 Sensors will be recaptured in the tailrace, which will require boat access to the BRZ.

 Type of outage required: If sensor release pipes are installed during the unit 3 outage and removed in December when screens are pulled there will be no further unplanned outage required for equipment installation or removal.
-Unit 3 is currently scheduled for outage 4 – 29 August with extended outage, possibly into mid-September for stator repair.
+Unit 3 is currently scheduled for outage 4 – 29 August with extended outage to approximately October 3 for stator repair.

 If river flow is too low to operate two units during the testing of unit 3, unit 1 will need to be off line during testing.